Abel Bowen

-Abel Bowen (1790-1850) was an engraver, publisher, and author in early 19th-century Boston, Massachusetts.
+Abel Bowen (December 23, 1790 – March 11, 1850) was an American engraver, publisher, and author who was based in Boston during the early 19th century.

-Biography
+Life

-Bowen was born in New York in 1790.
+Bowen was born in Sand Lake, New York on December 23, 1790.
 Arriving in Boston in 1812, he worked as a printer for the Columbian Museum, at the time under the proprietorship of his uncle, Daniel Bowen.
 In 1814 Abel married Eliza Healey of Hudson, New York.
 Their children included Abel Bowen (d.1818).

 With W.S.
 Pendleton he formed the firm of Pendleton & Bowen, which ended in 1826.
 He joined the Massachusetts Charitable Mechanic Association in 1828.
 In the 1830s Bowen and others formed the Boston Bewick Company, which published the American Magazine of Useful and Entertaining Knowledge.
 He lived and worked in Congress Square, ca.1823-1826; in 1832 he kept his shop on Water Street, and lived on Union Street; in 1849 he worked on School Street, and lived in Chelsea.

 Bowen taught Joseph Andrews, Hammatt Billings, George Loring Brown, B.F.
 Childs, William Croome, Nathaniel Dearborn, G. Thomas Devereaux, Alonzo Hartwell, Samuel Smith Kilburn, and Richard P. Mallory.
 Contemporaries included William Hoogland.
 His siblings included publisher Henry Bowen.
+Bowen died on March 11, 1850 in Chelsea, Massachusetts.